ijinmao/quora_duplicate/README.md

 # quora_duplicate
-Implementation of semantic question matching with deep learning mentioned in the blog of Quora.
+Implementation of semantic question matching with deep learning approaches mentioned in the blog of Quora.

 ## Description